Is Mp3million legal?

 Dear friend,

 Thank you for using our service.
-Feel free to contact us if you need any further information.
+Feel free to contact us if

 We wish you a very happy Easter,